mlaa/cbox-auth/README.md

       - Should present user with message explaining that the name is taken.
     - [x] 0326 16:05 User chooses an username with invalid characters.
       - Should present user with message explaining that some characters are not allowed.
-    - [ ] User choose a username with too many characters
+    - [x] 0413 15:04 User chooses a username with too many characters
       - Should throw error
-    - [ ] User enters nothing in the username box.
+    - [x] 0413 15:04 User enters nothing in the username box.
-      - Should successfully log user in.
+      - Should successfully log user in, and assign the same username as before.

  * [x] 0326 16:02 User tries to log in with incorrect password.
   - Should disallow log-in and present user with an error message saying so.
- * [ ] User's password has changed in Oracle, and user logs in with new password.
+ * [x] 0413 15:04 User's password has changed in Oracle, and user logs in with new password.
   - Should successfully log user in.
  * [x] 0326 16:09 Oracle user becomes inactive, and user tries to log in.
   - Should disallow the user to log in, and return an error about the user's membership status.